alexellis/k3sup/README.md

 ### Micro-tutorial for Raspberry Pi (2, 3, or 4)

+In a few moments you will have Kubernetes up and running on your Raspberry Pi 2, 3 or 4.
+Stand by for the fastest possible install.
+At the end you will have a KUBECONFIG file on your local computer that you can use to access your cluster remotely.

 * [Download etcher.io](https://www.balena.io/etcher/) for your OS

 * Flash an SD card using [Raspbian Lite](https://www.raspberrypi.org/downloads/raspbian/)